 The cozy holiday tradition of baking brings generations together to mass-produce cookies, cakes, pies and puddings on an almost industrial level for the entire family to share.
 It really wouldn’t be the holidays without excessive quantities of sweets.

 Speaking of spices, eggnog deserves its very own spot in the list.
-This quirky American word combines egg (pretty self-explanatory) with nog (a strong alcoholic brew) to create, well, milk punch.
-It doesn’t sound all that appetizing, but trust me when I say that anything with that much cream, sugary alcohol and a dash of spice is absolutely delicious.
+This quirky American winter word combines egg (pretty self-explanatory) with nog (a strong alcoholic brew) to create, well, milk punch.
+It doesn’t sound all that appetizing, but trust us when we say that anything with that much cream, sugary alcohol and a dash of spice is absolutely delicious.

 It’s also an easy-to-down dessert-like drink, so it’s no wonder eggnog bowls have become a cliché fixture at office and family holiday parties.
+Not everyone loves it, but the controversy only adds to its cultural status.
 The fact that a similar drink was used as a flu remedy in medieval England might just be your next excuse to help yourself to another mug.